ni/monodrive-documentation/docs/FAQ.md

     - Each license is for one machine's use only.
 Please contact us through email at support@monodrive.io or through a communication channel already established, so we can help you resolve this issue.

  - **License is not found**
     - Ensure that you have copied a valid `license.txt` file into the correct folder, and that the name of the file is `license.txt`.
+It should be next to the VehicleAI.exe or the VehicleAI.uproject